 Common Carp and Goldfish are widely distributed across sampling sites, with Eastern Gambusia more common in the slower flowing waters.
-Redfin occur throughout, but in lower abundances.
+Redfin are also distributed throughout, but in lower abundances.
 Weatherloach are increasing in distribution and abundance and are found in slower flowing areas, often in silt substrate.
 This species often disperses during floods.
+Rainbow Trout are a cool water species and were collected at the most upstream site in 2022.
+This is not unexpected after the cool and wet spring summer of 2021/2.

-Other native fish species known from the Ovens River
+Other native fish species known from the Ovens

 Some fish spcies known to occur in the Ovens River have never been recorded during NFRC surveys and for some species this is likely due to the habitats they live in not being surveyed.
 For example, no Flatheaded Galaxias, Silver Perch or Southern Pygmy Perch have been recorded.
 Flatheaded Galaxias and Southern Pygmy Perch are often more common in offstream habitats (billabongs, wetlands, lagoons).
-Silver Perch have recorded historically up to 140 m altitude and have declined across their range.
+Silver Perch have been recorded historically up to 140 m altitude and have declined across their range.